lfex/dirs/README.md

 ## Platforms

 This library is written in LFE but can be used transparently in Erlang or Elixir projects (that support rebar3) as if it was an Erlang library.
-It supports Linux, Redox, macOS and Windows.
+It supports Linux and macOS; Windows support is pending.
-Other platforms are also supported; they use the Linux conventions.

 ## Usage